CVVisualPSETeam/Dokumente/Testphase/tests.md

 ___"Image Information":___
-        the zoomableoptpanel should show all informations of the cv::Mat correctly and the zoom should be syncron with the zoomabelImage
+        the zoomableoptpanel should show all informations of the cv::Mat correctly and the zoom should be synchronous with the zoomabelImage

 ___"syncWidget":___
         you can choose that the zoom in one image should do the same in the other images, or none